horizontalsystems/horizontalsystems.github.io/index.md

   <h2>Horizontal Systems DAO</h2>
 </center>

-With Horizontal Systems DAO we are launching a first independent commercial DAO company which is governed by independent investors and driven by software developers worldwide.
+With Horizontal Systems DAO we are launching the first independent commercial DAO company which is governed by a pool of independent shareholders and driven by software developers worldwide.

 ### How It Works

-1. shareholders buy a stake in Horizontal Systems DAO via [DAICO fundraising model](https://cointelegraph.com/explained/what-is-a-daico-explained)
+1. shareholders [buy a stake](https://horizontalsystems.io/hs-dapps) in Horizontal Systems DAO via [DAICO fundraising model](https://cointelegraph.com/explained/what-is-a-daico-explained)
 2. shareholders always remain in control of DAO's profits and initially raised funds
 3. DAO employs a team of contractors (developers) to build commercial DApps
 4. DAO pays contractors team a regular salary from raised funds